Top American wrestler J’den Cox misses weight at trials, ending Olympic hopes

-The anticipated Cox-Snyder matchup in Saturday’s final was the top story line going into the trials, and Cox’s failure to make weight became the biggest news in the first hours of the event being held at Dickies Arena in Fort Worth, Texas.
+The anticipated Cox-Snyder matchup in Saturday’s final was the top story line going into trials, and Cox’s failure to make weight became the biggest news in the first hours of the event at Dickies Arena in Fort Worth.

 A three-time NCAA champion at Missouri, Cox had to fight his way onto the 2016 Olympic team after dropping down to 86 kg and receiving a ninth seed in that spring’s trials.
 Despite having a bye into the semifinals of this year’s trials, Cox seemed annoyed that he again had to fight his way onto the team and promised to use the situation as a motivation for this weekend.

 Cox’s disqualification lessens the challenge faced by Snyder, the only American male to win a freestyle gold medal in 2016.
-Snyder, from Woodbine, Md., won bronze in the 2019 world championships but has won 16 straight international matches since then.
-As a top seed in the trials, Snyder has a bye into Saturday night’s final.
+Snyder, from Woodbine, Md., took bronze at the 2019 world championships but has won 16 straight international matches since.
+As a top seed in the trials, he has a bye into Saturday night’s final.

-Left unclear, Friday, is Cox’s future.
-He is 26 and has talked openly about battles with depression and considers himself a mental health advocate, speaking to others about their own struggles.
-In last week’s news conference, he spoke of the joy he got from training with neighbors who saw him working out in a local park in the early days of the coronavirus pandemic.
-He said their workout successes helped to inspire him in his own training.
+Left unclear Friday is Cox’s future.
+He is 26, has talked openly about battles with depression and considers himself a mental health advocate, speaking to others about their struggles.
+Last week, he spoke of the joy he got from training with neighbors who saw him working out in a local park in the early days of the coronavirus pandemic.
+He said their workout successes helped inspire him in his own training.

 Still, he sounded most focused on making it back to the Olympics, which made Friday’s missed weight so surprising.